ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

    - **Power Off**: When the Unified Power Switch is off, a shutdown command is sent to OPS.
 Power is cut only after OPS completes shutdown.

      If OPS fails to shut down within a set time, power will be forcibly cut.
 The delay is configurable in **Q-NEX > Dashboard > Device Management > Power Settings**.

-2. If you find that attempting to turn on / off the main power of the NDP100 does not activate the "Unified Power Switch," please refer to Q&A section [7.2 The Unified Power Switch didn't activate?](#7.2 The Unified Power Switch didn't activate?) for troubleshooting.